Search

 Of these hospitals, 81%, or 287 hospitals, are considered highly essential to the health and economic well-being of their communities.
 Thirty-four states have at least half of their financially distressed rural hospitals considered highly essential, with 16 states having all hospitals in this situation.

 Southern and Midwestern states, including Tennessee, Oklahoma, Mississippi, Alabama, and Kansas, are projected to be impacted the most by hospital closures, the study shows.
-Click here for detailed state-based data.

-“Rural hospitals are not only essential to the health and wellness of nearby residents, they are often a rural county’s largest employer and a crucial economic link for other local businesses and job creators,” said 30-year policy veteran Dave Mosley, partner, Guidehouse.
+“Rural hospitals are not only essential to the health and wellness of nearby residents, but they are also often a rural county’s largest employer and a crucial economic link for other local businesses and job creators,” said 30-year policy veteran Dave Mosley, partner, Guidehouse.
 “It was already troubling that the economic outlook for rural hospitals deteriorated during the longest period of uninterrupted economic growth our country has ever experienced.
 A major crisis like the COVID-19 pandemic or any significant economic downturn is likely to make the situation even more dire.”

 Patients choosing to leave communities for care

-Additional analysis of migration patterns of residents who live in rural counties in six states shows 76% of patients with a local hospital outmigrated for care (e.g., bypassed their local area and hospital to receive care elsewhere), compared to 35% and 23% of suburban and urban patients, respectively.
+Additional analysis of migration patterns of residents who live in rural counties in six states shows 76% of patients with a local hospital out-migrated for care (e.g., bypassed their local area and hospital to receive care elsewhere), compared to 35% and 23% of suburban and urban patients, respectively.

 As more complex care often can’t be provided at community hospitals, the analysis divided rural outmigration data into three levels based on patient acuity.
-While rural hospitals should be able to keep most lower-acuity cases for which the hospital provides associated services, 68% of patients still outmigrated for this level of care.
+While rural hospitals should be able to keep most lower-acuity cases for which the hospital provides associated services, 68% of patients still out-migrated for this level of care.

-“Every patient that outmigrates for care that’s also offered in their community represents a revenue loss for the local hospital, as well as revenue leaving the local economy,” said Guidehouse Partner Daniel DeBehnke, MD, MBA, a former academic health system CEO.
-“The patients rural hospitals are supposed to serve now appear even less likely to use them.”
+“Every patient that out-migrates for care that’s also offered in their community represents a revenue loss for the local hospital, as well as revenue leaving the local economy,” said Guidehouse Partner Daniel DeBehnke, MD, MBA, a former academic health system CEO.
+“The patients' rural hospitals are supposed to serve now appear even less likely to use them.”

 Additional factors that have contributed to the rural hospital crisis include payer mix degradation, an inability to leverage technology due to a lack of capital, clinician shortages, and suboptimal revenue cycle management.